-PIATA partners include the Bill & Melinda Gates Foundation, the Rockefeller Foundation, the United States Agency for International Development (USAID) the UK Department for International Development (DFID) and the German Federal Ministry of Economic Cooperation and Development, BMZ.
+PIATA partners include the Alliance for a Green Revolution in Africa (AGRA) — the Bill & Melinda Gates Foundation — the Rockefeller Foundation — the United States Agency for International Development (USAID) — the UK Foreign, Commonwealth & Development Office (FCDO) — and the German Federal Ministry of Economic Cooperation and Development (BMZ).
 Learn More

 These partners provide direct financial support to AGRA and its programs.
 They provide strategic partnership that covers other resources, capabilities, voice, and guidance on development issues.
 They also link AGRA with their wider portfolios and their networks of influence.

 These partners provide agribusiness linkage for smallholder farmers to access yield-enhancing inputs, post-harvest management, logistics and markets.
 Their investment in agricultural systems is a critical element of scaling and sustainability for AGRA’s interventions.